In Rome, there is a secret keyhole, one that if looked through, holds a secret that should only live in fantasy.

 There it was, Saint Peter’s Basilica far off into the distance, and the keyhole and path of the hedges was a direct line of sight across the entire city of Rome.

-Villa del Priorato di Malta is a 10th-century Benedictine Monastery that had been passed down to the Knights Templar, and after their order was destroyed during the inquisition, it passed to the Knights Hospitallers — the predecessor to the Sovereign Military Order of Malta.
+What is the Villa Del Priorato di Malta exactly?
+It is a 10th-century Benedictine Monastery that had been passed down to the Knights Templar, and after their order was destroyed during the inquisition, it passed to the Knights Hospitallers — the predecessor to the Sovereign Military Order of Malta.
 The Knight of Malta is the oldest surviving order of chivalry, and the villa is one of two locations of the order granted extraterritorial status.